amirandaf/qubika-e2e/README.md

-# Qubika E2E Testing with Playwright
+# Practising E2E Testing with Playwright

 This project contains end-to-end (E2E) tests for the Qubika Club Management System using [Playwright](https://playwright.dev/).
 It automates key workflows such as user registration, login, and category creation via both UI and API interactions.